revdan/fs/README.md

     fs grep <keywords>

 Search for a wav file using the given keywords.
-Returns `id | lenght | title`.
+Returns `id | length | title`.

 This will include all, rather than combinations of keywords.
 For example, `fs grep dubstep 140` will most likely find dubstep samples at 140BPM, rather than dubstep _or_ 140BPM samples.
 If you want to search for two things, do two searches.